wattzhikang/terrainHydrology/doc/terrainhoneycomb-functions.rst

 TerrainHoneycombFunctions
 *************************

-This module contains the functions that create and use the TerrainHoneycomb
+This module contains the functions that create and use the TerrainHoneycomb, the most important of which is `initializeTerrainHoneycomb()`.

-.. automodule:: TerrainHoneycombFunctions
+.. automodule:: lib.TerrainHoneycombFunctions
    :members:
    :undoc-members: